 The program requires one summer session (Nursing Transition) and one year of study.
 All developmental courses and Anatomy and Physiology I and II must be completed with a grade of "C" or better and an overall 2.75 GPA is required for admission into Nursing Transition.
 Due to its concentrated and rigorous design, it is recommended that students devote themselves fulltime for study and preparation.
 In order to progress through the program, a grade of "C" or better in all nursing and science courses and satisfactory clinical evaluations must be achieved.
-Nursing policy states that two grades of D, F, W or AU in any required science courses or Nursing courses will make a student ineligible to continue in the Nursing program.
+Nursing policy states that two grades of D, F,W or AU in any required science courses or Nursing courses will make a student ineligible to continue in the Nursing program.
 All required science courses must have been completed within the past 5 years for students applying to the college as pre-nursing majors as of 9/1/17.
-Students who became prenursing majors before 9/1/2017 may follow previous nursing requirements and will have no time limit of required science courses.
+Students who became pre-nursing majors before 9/1/2017 may follow previous nursing requirements and will have no time limit of required science courses.
 Nursing clinical courses must be taken in an unbroken sequence.
 If there is a break in sequence, the student must request re-admission into the program with re-entry on a space-available basis.
 This is a rigorous program.
-Students with weak basic skills or no previous college-level experience may require a longer period of time to complete the program.
 All students must have a yearly health maintenance survey by their health care practitioner and maintain current liability insurance while in the program.